5 Tips from a Port St Lucie Divorce Lawyer

 You must always address the judge as “Your Honor.”
 Further, you should be well-mannered to the opposing family law attorney and to others in the court.
 You must refrain from showing any anger, resentment or discontent.
 It is critical that you appear to be the mature, composed and collected party.
 You do not want to make a bad impression before the judge so that he or she remembers your actions when you appear before him or her at the trial at the end of your case.

 It is easy to post critical or damaging comments about your spouse on Facebook, Instagram, etc. Similarly, it is also not difficult for your spouse, or his or her attorney, to copy those posts to use against you at any hearings in St. Lucie County Family Court.
 Believe me this happens in just about every contested divorce trial these days.
 Imagine that whatever you post on social media, that your judge will end up reading that post.
 What do you think a judge will think of you if he sees your Facebook post about your wife, stating “she will never see her daughter again?”
+These days, this 2nd of the 5 tips from a Port St. Lucie Divorce Lawyer, may rank as number 1.
 My advice is that during the divorce process, take a social media break.

 You and your spouse have been living in the same house for probably years.
 You may each use the same laptop and have access to passwords to your email or can obtain your password through answering questions, he or she probably knows.
 There are also settings on cell phones that can be changed to add in your spouses email, thereby allowing that spouse to read each and every text you receive and send.
 Step one is open up a brand new email and secure that new email with a complex password using numbers and symbols.
 Do not use names of your children or birthdays.